crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 :date: 2019-03-04
 :teaser: "When life feels hard we experience pain.
 We have some control over how we deal with pain but not all pain is equal.
 Some pain is direct, raw and spontaneous.
 Other pain is a result of the way we think about the things that hurt us."
 ---

-Hi Charlie.
+Hi Alex.
 What's up?

 Hi J. I read something that mentioned primary and secondary pain and I was wondering what they were.

-Do you have an idea of what they might mean?
+Do you have an idea of what they might be?

 I thought maybe primary pain was what you had when something painful happened and secondary pain was from remembering painful things.

-That's definitely in the ball park.
-In mindfulness literature, primary pain is described as your physical and emotional response to a painful event; the physical pain and shock of falling over, the sadness of losing a loved one, the anger you feel when someone pushes you out of the way.
+That's in the ball park.
+Primary and secondary pain are often mentioned in explaining mindfulness.
+Primary pain is your physical and emotional response to a painful event; the physical pain and shock of falling over, the sadness of losing a loved one, the anger you feel when someone pushes you out of the way.

 So am I right that primary pain is what you feel at the time that the painful thing happens?

 In a way, but this kind of pain is not always short lived.
-For example, the time it takes for the pain of the loss of someone you loved to fade can be a long, long time.
+For example, the loss of someone you love can be painful for a long time.
 It may be that it never fully goes away.

 So, if primary pain is your physical and emotional reaction, then what is secondary pain?